Spectrophotometer Calibration Workshop

 Welcome tea and coffee

-This course commences at 9:00am sharp and expected to end by 2pm.
+This course commences at 9:00 am sharp and is expected to end by 2:00 pm.

 Catering